goauthentik/authentik/website/integrations/services/fortigate-ssl/index.md

 ## Application section

-Lets create the application and link it to the provider
+Lets create the application and link it to the provider.

 ### Create user group